Health Impact Assessments

 - provide evidence and recommendations to decision-makers in a timely manner.

-HIAs consider the full range of potential impacts of the proposed decision‒ both positive and negative‒ on health and those factors known to directly and indirectly affect human health.
+HIAs consider the full range of potential impacts of the proposed decision — both positive and negative — on health and those factors known to directly and indirectly affect human health (known as health determinants).
 HIAs provide recommendations for maximizing the potential positive health impacts and minimizing and/or avoiding the potential negative health impacts of the decision.
-In addition to promoting human health considerations, HIAs also encourage democracy, health equity, and sustainability in decision-making.
+In addition to promoting human health considerations, HIAs also encourage democracy, health equity, a comprehensive approach to individual and community health, and sustainability in decision-making.

-Proctor Creek Boone Boulevard Green Street Project HIA (Atlanta, GA)
+- Boone Boulevard Green Street Project Health Impact Assessment (HIA)

 The Health Impact Assessment (HIA) Resource and Tool Compilation is a free, publicly-accessible compilation of tools and resources being developed by EPA that can be utilized by HIA practitioners at all levels of experience to guide them through the HIA process.